gridai/grid-docs/docs/features/datastores/2_Using Datastores/4_attaching-datastores.md

 ```

 :::note
-We provide a working example show casing this on the [basic runs creation page](./../../runs/1_Creating%20Runs/1_Basic%20Runs/2_basic-runs.md#attaching-datastores-to-runs)
+We provide a working example showcasing this functionality on the [Basic Runs Creation](./../../runs/1_Creating%20Runs/1_Basic%20Runs/2_basic-runs.md#attaching-datastores-to-runs) page.
 :::

 ## Sessions